NCAA banned substances

 In the United States the National Collegiate Athletic Association (NCAA), has since the 1970s been patrolling the usage of illegal drugs and substances for student-athletes attending universities and colleges.
 In 1999, NCAA Drug Committee published a list containing substances banned for the usage to student-athletes.
 Year after year it is updated and given to those students participating in college sports.
 If any student is caught taking any of the substances, they are subjected to suspension or even banned from participating in NCAA sports and possibly attending the university.

-The list is arranged into eight classes of drugs featuring examples of each drug (Note: There is no complete list of banned drug examples).
+The list is arranged into eight classes of drugs, featuring examples of each drug.
+There is no complete list of banned drugs, and any substance closely pharmacologically related to these classes is also banned.

 Stimulants

-Stimulant is defined as an agent (as a drug) that temporarily increases the activity of an organism or any of its part.
+A stimulant is defined as an agent (as a drug) that temporarily increases the activity central nervous system and the body.
 For athletes, stimulants are used for two major reasons: to heighten energy levels and to boast endurance.
-(Santella 59) Examples of stimulants are: amphetamine (Adderall), caffeine (guarana), cocaine, ephedrine, fenfluramine (Fen), methamphetamine, methylphenidate (Ritalin), phentermine (Phen), synephrine (bitter orange).
+Examples of stimulants are: amphetamine (Adderall), caffeine (guarana), cocaine, ephedrine, fenfluramine (Fen), methamphetamine, methylphenidate (Ritalin), phentermine (Phen), synephrine (bitter orange).
 Stimulants phenylephrine and pseudoephedrine aren't banned.
 The most common abused stimulant by athletes is amphetamine.

-Amphetamine
+Amphetamines

 Amphetamines are the largest group of stimulants.
 Amphetamine was first used in the 1930s as a drug to treat various medical conditions such as narcolepsy and depression.
 However, during World War II, amphetamine was given to soldiers to keep them awake and alert.
 Soon, it leads to athletes abusing it to gain an advance.
 Usage of stimulants, such as amphetamine, can lead to death.
 In 1960, Danish cyclist Kurt Enemar Jensen died from amphetamine use during the Summer Olympics, and British cyclist Tommy Simpson died during the 1967 Tour de France with alcohol and amphetamines in his system.
 Amphetamines manipulate the levels of certain neurotransmitters in the central nervous system (CNS) and the peripheral nervous system (PNS).

 Side effects

-Several side effects from abusing stimulants are insomnia, nervousness, agitation, psychosis, and if taken in high doses, hyperthermia, heat failure, and possibly death.
+Several side effects from abusing certain stimulants are anxiety, depression, brain damage, psychosis, long-term heart problems and possibly a stroke, coma, or death.

 Anabolic agents

 Anabolic agents, or Anabolic Androgenic Steroids (AAS), are any of a group of synthetic or natural steroid hormones that builds muscle by mimicking or increasing male-producing characteristics, such as testosterones.
 Anabolic agents are abused by athletes in training to increase the size and strength of their muscles.
 However, the muscle growth only occurs when combined with rigorous physical training.
 Examples of anabolic agents are boldenone, clenbuterol, dehydrocholormethyl-testosterone (DHEA), nandrolone, stanozolol, testosterone, methasterone, androstenedione, norandrostenedione, methandienone, etiocholanolone, and trenbolone.
+Exceptions to the ban are phenylephrine and pseudoephedrine.

 Boldenone

 Boldenone is an injectable anabolic steroid.
-It is only available legally at a veterinarian clinic, mostly for the treatment for horses.
+It is only available legally at veterinarian clinics, typically for the treatment for horses.
 A popular brand for boldenone is Equipoise.